aozhimin/AAAlertController/README.md

 [![Platform](https://img.shields.io/cocoapods/p/AAAlertController.svg?style=flat)](http://cocoapods.org/pods/AAAlertController)

 # Overview
-`AAAlertController` is a lightweight UI component to present a popup style dialog, it's easy to use and integrate in your project.
+`AAAlertController` is a lightweight UI component to present a popup style dialog, it provide alert style and action sheet style.
+It's easy to use and integrate in your project.
 The API is just like `UIAlertController` which you will see the usage in demo

 ## Sample project
 We provided sample project, To run the it, after you clone the repo, open the workspace file.